 - Decisions around using donor egg, donor sperm, donor embryo, and surrogacy

-- Having to come to terms with living child free
+- Having to come to terms with living child free or having to choose a different family plan

 - Choices around adoption and working through emotions related to this